IamTheFij/release-gitter/README.md

                             A list of file name to extract from downloaded archive --extract-all, -x     Shell commands to execute after download or extraction --url-only            Only print the URL and do not download

+### Pre-Commit usage

+This can be used a way to wrap a binary release from a Github or Gitea by adding a `pyproject.toml` file to your current project directory and adding a `.pre-commit-hooks.yaml` file.

+Take a look at the `./sample_pseudo_bin` directory to see an example.